DBOSlab/expowo/README.md

         filename = "Fabaceae_Lecythidaceae")
 ```

-#### *4. `toptenGen`: Mining the top ten most species-rich genera for any angiosperm family*
+#### *4. `toptenGen`: Mining the top ten most diverse genera for any APG family*

 This function is relatively similar to the `megaGen`, but instead of
 using any specific threshold, it saves a CSV file listing the top ten
-most diverse genera of any target angiosperm family.
+most species-rich genera of any target angiosperm family.

 ##### Example of a POWO search with `toptenGen`: